buddy-compiler/buddy-mlir/examples/README.md

 ## DSL Examples

 We use Antlr as the frontend framework.
+Please make sure Java is installed in your environment.
+You can check it with `$ java -version`.

 1. Build LLVM/MLIR with RTTI and EH enabled.